 Homeschool Mastery Academy is dedicated to recommending quality resources to benefit homeschooling families.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full disclosure policy for detailed information.

 Having a child who is a reluctant reader can be frustrating for both parent and the child in question.
 So how do you encourage them without pushing in a way that takes the pressure off?
-Here are a few thoughts to consider and some ideas to help you out.
+Here’s how to help a child struggling with reading.

 Another thing to consider is whether their eyesight might be causing the difficulty.
-If you haven’t had their vision checked in 6 months or more, make a point to get this taken care of because they may be genuinely not seeing the words!
+If you haven’t had their vision checked in 6 months or more, make a point to get this taken care of.
+Because they may be genuinely not seeing the words or small print.

 If this reluctant reader is 7 or older, think about having them tested for dyslexia and other learning challenges that may be interfering with their ability to read.
 Sometimes this can make a huge difference because you know what challenges you’re working with.

-If you’ve ruled out the potential problems above, here are some ideas to help your reluctant reader:
+If you’ve ruled out the potential problems above, here’s how to help a child struggling with reading:

 Sometimes the reading material is genuinely too difficult for them.
-Let them read books for younger readers that their “appropriate” level and build confidence.
+Let them read books for younger readers that’s on their “appropriate” level and build confidence.
 There’s nothing wrong with it, honestly!

-I am not a fan of “twaddle” – books that most of us would consider a bit junky – but sometimes one of these books can take your child into enjoyable reading with other stories as well.
-Allow them to choose a book about Minecraft, Pokemon tricks and tips, or whatever their current passion is with online games and then listen without rolling your eyes when they share their enthusiasm.
-It can work wonders, so in my book it’s worth it.
+If you are not a fan of “twaddle” (books that most of us would consider a bit silly or a waste of time) sometimes one of these books can open the door for your child to feel confident in reading.
+Allow them to choose a book about Minecraft, Pokemon tricks and tips, or whatever their current passion is.
+Then listen without rolling your eyes when they share their enthusiasm.
+It can work wonders, so in our book it’s worth it.

 When you start feeling tense or frustrated it communicates itself to them, so if a page each or a paragraph each is all you can manage at first without wanting to shriek like a banshee, then that’s all you read that day.
 Stop while you’re both still fresh.